The 2021 SAG Awards Nominations Are Finally Here: See the Full List - E! Online

 Steven Yeun, Minari

-Outstanding Action Performance by a Stunt Double in a Motion Picture
+Outstanding Action Performance by a Stunt Ensemble in a Motion Picture

 Da 5 Bloods